Q. \((x-1)(x^2+3x-5)\).

 FAQs

-How do I expand \((x-1)(x^2+3x-5)\)?
+How do I expand \( (x-1)(x^2+3x-5) \)?.

--A: Distribute: \(x(x^2+3x-5)-1(x^2+3x-5)\).
-Combine terms to get \(x^3+2x^2-8x+5\).
+Distribute: \(x(x^2+3x-5)-1(x^2+3x-5)=x^3+3x^2-5x-x^2-3x+5\).
+Combine like terms to get \(x^3+2x^2-8x+5\).

-What is the fully expanded form?
+What is the polynomial in standard form?

 What is the degree and leading coefficient?

-Can the quadratic \(x^2+3x-5\) be factored over integers/rationals?
+Can the polynomial be factored further over the rationals?

 Math AI tools solve different problems.